mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/claim_for_cold1.png)

-Start your Cold Wallet and select HODL Page there.
+Start your Cold Wallet and select HODL tab there.
 Please copy 'Wallet root public key hash' into your Hot wallet at the form above

 ![](hodl_claims_images/hodl_cold1.png)